 Undergraduate Teaching & Pedagogy

-As sole instructor, I have taught two undergraduate courses: Introduction to Ethics (a lower division ethics course) & Punishment and Responsibility (an upper division ethics course).
+As sole instructor, I have taught two undergraduate courses: Introduction to Ethics (a lower division ethics course), Punishment and Responsibility (an upper division ethics course), and Political Philosophy.
 In these classes, I teach contemporary topics in moral theory by primarily living philosophers.
-While I respect and regularly cite works by Aristotle, Kant, Hume, and Mill, I have noticed that students often have difficulty appreciating the current significance of their philosophical contributions.

 You can view and download sample syllabi on the Job Docs page.

 I have worked as a Teaching Assistant for 10 courses, amounting to 20 discussion sections with around 30 students in each section.
 These discussion sections are taught independent of the lecture, and the content and format of these sections are largely left to the discretion of the Teaching Assistant.

 In section, I focus on relaying the underlying structure and narrative of the course, teaching philosophical writing, and facilitating discussion.